-Automates deterministic, repetitive processes involving structured data.
+Automates deterministic, repetitive processes involving structured data

 When comparing IPA vs. RPA, it’s worth reviewing the technologies that IPA supports (and which RPA does not), including:

-It’s a powerful combination that can apply to many common back-office use cases in insurance, including property and casualty and life; financial services and commercial banking; commercial real estate; legal & compliance, sales & support, general operations, and more.
+It’s a powerful combination that can apply to many common back-office use cases in insurance, including property and casualty and life insurance; financial services and commercial banking; commercial real estate; legal & compliance, sales & support, general operations, and more.

 In a tech support scenario, RPA bots act as a first line of contact.
-They can help solve simple issues, like password resets and diagnose problems by asking a series of questions.
+They can help solve simple issues like password resets and diagnose problems by asking a series of questions.
 When issues need to escalate, the human support agent will have some preliminary information and get right to the job of diagnosing the problem and helping the user.